onlabsorg/olojs/README.md

 $ olojs init
 ```

-This command will create a default `olojs-config.js` configuration file in
+This command will create a default `olonv.js` configuration file in
 your project folder.
 The default environment allows you to load and import
-olo-documents from within the `my-olojs-project` folder but you can customize
+olo-documents from within the `my-olojs-project/docs` folder but you can customize
 it to allow loading documents from any source you want (local or remote).

 The configuration file is just a NodeJS script that returns an
-[environment configuration object](./doc/config.md).
+[environment object](./doc/config.md).
 You can customize your
-environment configuration by editing the configuration file.
+environment configuration by editing the `olonv.js` file.

 #### Add a document to your project and render it

-In your preferred text editor, create the following file and save it as `doc1.olo`.
+In your preferred text editor, create the following file and save it as `doc1.olo`
+in the `/docs` directory.

 ```
 Hello!
 This is my first olo-document.